diffyne/diffyne/docs/features/data-binding.md

 # Data Binding

-Two-way data binding with `diffyne:model` keeps your component properties in sync with form inputs.
+Two-way data binding with `diff:model` keeps your component properties in sync with form inputs.

 ## Basic Usage